thompsonate/Shifty/docs/en/index.md

 ref: home
 lang: en
 ---
 Shifty was made to expand the capabilities of the built in Night Shift feature in macOS.
-You can disable Night Shift for specific apps and custom time periods.
+You can disable Night Shift for specific apps, websites, and custom time periods.
 It also provides easy access to a slider to fine tune your color temperature.
 With Shifty, Night Shift becomes a power user feature!

 <div id="screenshot-container">
   <img class="shifty-screenshot" src="images/shifty-screenshot-large.png"/>